Shivani, Tarikere

 Before the dawn of the bore-well era, the community well (known in Kannada as "Gopinathana Baavi", a historic landmark) was the primary source of drinking water in the village.

 Shivani Kere, a small reservoir/lake located on the northern edge of the village, is the principal body of water in the Shivani basin.
 However, this reservoir almost dries up during the summer months.

-There are several Hindu temples located within the village Veeranjaneya, Beeralingeshwara, Keresanthe, Laxmidevi, Revanasiddeswara, Bhandimaramma, Gosappa, gullamma, Kedareswara, satyanarayana, Banashankari temple, kupendra swamy, rudreshwara temple etc.
+There are several Hindu temples located within the village, some of them being Veeranjaneya, Beeralingeshwara, Keresanthe, Laxmidevi, Revanasiddeswara, Bhandimaramma, Gosappa, Gullamma, Kedareswara, Satyanarayana, Banashankari temple, Kupendra Swamy, and Rudreshwara temple.

-The Car Festival of Anjaneya Swamy (a.k.a., Anjaneyana Theru/Ratha, Hanumappana Theru) and Gullammana Habba are the popular annual event.
+The Car Festival of Anjaneya Swamy (also known as Anjaneyana Theru/Ratha or Hanumappana Theru) and Gullammana Habba are the popular annual events.

-Anjaneya temple Road, Camp Road, Ganeshana Beedhi, MG Road, Main Street, Tank Road, Banashankari Street are some of the important streets of Shivani.
+Some of the most notable parts of Shivani include Anjaneya Temple Road, Camp Road, Ganeshana Beedhi, MG Road, Main Street, Tank Road, and Banashankari Street.